-Discover Bristol’s exciting, but sometimes grizzly maritime history - unearth infamous pirate lairs, and smugglers’ caves with a guided Pirate Walk.
+Discover Bristol’s maritime history - unearth infamous pirate lairs, and smugglers’ caves with a guided Pirate Walk.

 Pirate Captain, Blackbeard, Edward Teach (or Thatch), was born in Bristol in 1680 and raised in Redcliffe – his childhood home still stands on Bristol Harbourside.

 During his life, the world’s most infamous buccaneer terrorised the West Indies and eastern coast of the US before meeting his demise in America.
 According to legend, the Llandoger Trow – one of Bristol’s oldest pubs – was his drinking hole and he had a hideaway cave under St Mary Redcliffe Church.